Monique Limón

 Monique Limón (born October 30, 1979) is an American politician serving as a member of the California State Senate.
-She is a Democrat representing the 19th Senate District, encompassing all of Santa Barbara County, as well as over half of Ventura County.
+She is a member of the Democratic Party representing the 21st Senate District, which encompasses all of Santa Barbara County and over half of Ventura County.

 Early life and education

-Limón was born and raised in Santa Barbara, California.
+Limón was born and raised in Santa Barbara, California, the daughter of immigrants from Mexico.
 She earned a Bachelor of Arts degree from University of California, Berkeley and a Master of Arts from Columbia University.

 Career

 She served six years on the Santa Barbara Unified School District Board of Education.
 Additionally, she served in the capacity of Assistant Director for the McNair Scholars Program at the University of California, Santa Barbara prior to serving in the Assembly.

-She is a former Commissioner on the Santa Barbara County Commission for Women.
+She is a former member of the Santa Barbara County Commission for Women.

+California State Legislature

+California State Assembly

+In 2016, Limón was elected to the California State Assembly to succeed Das Williams, who ran for the Santa Barbara County Board of Supervisors.

+In 2017, Jerry Brown signed Limón's bill to develop a model Native American studies curriculum to be integrated in California high schools.

+California State Senate

-Limon ran as the 2020 Democratic nominee for the California State Senate's 19th district to succeed Hannah-Beth Jackson, who is ineligible to run due to term limits.
+In 2020, Limón ran for the California State Senate's 19th district to succeed Hannah-Beth Jackson, who was ineligible to run due to term limits.